 Projection methods overview

 The pupil projection model creates national projections for the number of pupils in England by age and by school phases and types.
-It uses population estimates and projections, normally from ONS, information on birth registrations in England and data derived from the School Census.
+It uses population estimates (opens in a new tab) and projections (opens in a new tab), normally from ONS, information on birth registrations in England and data derived from the School Census.

-Census data up to and including the model year is used alongside the above to create participation rates, calculated as a series of historic census totals measured against population estimates.
+School census data up to and including the model year is used alongside the above to create participation rates, calculated as a series of historic census totals measured against population estimates.
 These provide a starting point for the model, with the school census data informing assumptions about future proportions of the school population by type of school.

 Separate figures, both historically and into the future, are calculated for part time and full time pupils.